Episode 1: Introducing David Kalinowski

-Proactive Worldwide is celebrating 23 years as one of the largest Business Intelligence firms in the world.
-In the years since it’s president and co-founder David Kalinowski started Proactive with Gary Maag, things have changed a lot but David believes success lies deep in the fundamentals.
+Proactive Worldwide is celebrating 25 years as one of the largest business intelligence firms in the world.
+In the years since its president and co-founder, David Kalinowski, started Proactive with Gary Maag, things have changed a lot.
+Even so, David still believes success lies within the fundamentals.

-David and his co-founder Gary worked together at a smaller boutique consulting firm for about five years when they discussed the idea of striking out on their own.
-David was hesitant – he’d just had his first child, while Gary was committed but by the time Gary had returned home after talking with David he had a voice-message saying “Let’s do it!”.
+David and Gary worked together at a smaller boutique consulting firm for about five years when they discussed the idea of striking out on their own.
+David was hesitant – he’d just had his first child.
+Gary was ready to take the leap.
+Not even an hour after that initial discussion, Gary returned home to a voicemail message from David saying, “Let’s do it!”

-That was October of ’95 and they worked out of their respective homes for the first three years and in ’98 hired their first employee.
-Fast-forward 23 years to a staff of 40 full time team members in their organization and they’re one of the largest companies in the world at business intelligence.
+That was October of 1995.
+They worked out of their respective homes for the first three years and in 1998 hired their first employee.
+Fast-forward 25 years to a staff of 40 full-time team members in their organization, and they’re now one of the largest companies in the world at business intelligence.

-There’s a wide variety of individuals and companies starting to dabble in the intelligence arena, There’s the traditional market intelligence organizations or advertising agencies performing market research on behaviors, attitudes, and beliefs of customers.
-And now they’re starting to dabble in CI, or at times, the management consulting firms might try to position what they do as intelligence gathering.
+A growing, wide variety of individuals and companies dabble in the intelligence arena.
+Traditional market intelligence organizations or advertising agencies perform market research on behaviors, attitudes, and beliefs of customers.
+Now they’re dipping a toe in competitive intelligence (CI).
+Or, at times, management consulting firms might try to position what they do as intelligence gathering.

 So how does someone figure out who the best company is to hire?